 How often should the filter be replaced?

-Good news is that most air purifires have a built-in filter replacement indicator, remainding you to replace the filter in time.
+The good news is that most air purifiers have a built-in filter replacement indicator, reminding you to replace the filter in time.
 If your device doesn’t have it, form a habit of checking the filter regularly every few weeks.

 It’s time to replace your activated carbon filter if you see a thick clastic coating.
 The same is true for the HEPA filter if it turns black.